opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 Option 2.
 Add nameservers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-On OTC, a DNS public zone is created with the record sets type A pointing to the ingress VIP address of the OpenShift cluster as follows:
+On T-Cloud Public, a DNS public zone is created with the record sets type A pointing to the ingress VIP address of the OpenShift cluster as follows:

 .. figure:: /_static/images/service-catalogs/openshift-dns.png
   :width: 900

   Figure 9.
-A DNS public zone is created on OTC
+A DNS public zone is created on T-Cloud Public

 It means, if you add the nameservers :code:`ns1.open-telekom-cloud.com` (80.158.48.19) or :code:`ns2.open-telekom-cloud.com` (93.188.242.252) to your machine, you can access the OpenShift console URL.

 .. important::
-  **Swiss OTC** does not support a DNS Public Zone.
+  **Swiss T-Cloud Public** does not support a DNS Public Zone.
 However, you can register a DNS somewhere else.
 For example, first you register a domain name on a free DNS like `ClouDNS <https://www.cloudns.net>`_ (e.g., :code:`tri-test.ddns-ip.net`).
 Then you set it to the input **base_domain** (in Step 2.2a).
 Finally, you set a record set type A on ClouDNS pointing to the ingress VIP of the OpenShift cluster:

   .. figure:: /_static/images/service-catalogs/openshift-dns2.png
     :width: 600